If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

 Digital filmmaking was mostly resigned to DSLR, until RED digital came into the picture.
 The camera company quickly became a favorite among directors and cinematographers, including Steven Soderbergh, one of the earliest to use a RED camera when he shot both installments of “Che” in 2008.
 Given the hefty price tag, RED cameras are too pricey to buy for some indie filmmakers — other than the RED Komodo, which are geared for indie productions, most indie filmmakers would rent these cameras rather than buy them unless they’re big studio productions.
-These days, if you are looking to buy, a RED camera can run you anywhere from $6,000 to upwards of $50,000, and despite being used in productions of all sizes, you’ll typically find them on the sets of major studio films including “The Two Popes,” “Captain Marvel,” “Eurovision,” “Hustlers,” “The Spongebob Movie: Sponge on the Run,” “Dolittle,” “The Irishman,” “Entourage,” “Birdbox” and the Oscar-winning Netflix documentary “My Octopus Teacher.”
+A RED camera can run you anywhere from $6,000 to upwards of $50,000, and despite being used in productions of all sizes, you’ll typically find them on the sets of major studio films including “The Suicide Squad,” “Army of the Dead,” “Captain Marvel,” “Hustlers,” “The Spongebob Movie: Sponge on the Run,” “Dolittle,” “The Irishman,” “Entourage,” “Birdbox” and the Oscar-winning Netflix documentary “My Octopus Teacher.”

-RED Digital has also been used for “Stranger Things,” “The Queen’s Gambit,” “Mr. Robot,” “Godfather of Harlem,” and other TV shows, particular Netflix series.
+RED Digital has also been used for “The Falcon and the Winter Soldier,” “Stranger Things,” “The Queen’s Gambit,” “Peaky Blinders” “The Morning Show,” “Mr. Robot,” “Godfather of Harlem,” and other TV shows, particular Netflix series.

 The RED One model, released in 2007, paved the way for an entire fleet of game-changing cameras.
 RED’s flagship camera captured up to 120 frames per second at 2K resolution, and 60fps at 4K resolution.
 The company has since discontinued several of its older models and introduced a fresh batch of cameras favored by the likes of Michael Bay, David Fincher, and more.